Allan Dorans: Early life and career

-Political career

-Dorans was first elected to South Ayrshire Council in 2012 for the SNP in Ayr West ward, then appointed in 2014 as SNP Group Leader; but he was defeated in 2017.
-He was selected as an SNP candidate in October 2019.
-On 12 December 2019, he was elected as the Member of Parliament for Ayr, Carrick and Cumnock, gaining the seat from the Conservatives.
+Dorans was first elected to South Ayrshire Council in 2012 for the SNP in Ayr West ward, then appointed in 2014 as SNP Group Leader.
+He was defeated in 2017.

+Parliamentary career

+At the 2019 general election, Dorans was elected to Parliament as MP for Ayr, Carrick and Cumnock with 43.5% of the vote and a majority of 2,329.

 He was appointed as the Shadow SNP Spokesperson for Policing on 10 February 2021.
-He is a member of the Standards Committee, Privileges Committee and the European Scrutiny Committee.
+He was a member of the Standards Committee, Privileges Committee and the European Scrutiny Committee.

-He is a leading campaigner for “Justice for Yvonne”, which is a campaign led by his former police colleague, John Murray, to bring to justice those responsible for the murder of WPC Yvonne Fletcher, who was shot in the back and murdered outside the Libyan Peoples Bureau on 17 April 1984.
+Dorans is a leading campaigner for "Justice for Yvonne", which is a campaign led by his former police colleague, John Murray, to bring to justice those responsible for the murder of WPC Yvonne Fletcher, who was shot in the back and murdered outside the Libyan Peoples Bureau on 17 April 1984.
 Dorans raised the issue at Prime Minister's Questions in July 2020.
 On 22 February 2022 Dorans secured and led an adjournment debate on that subject in the House of Commons.
-On 7th December 2022 he again raised the subject of the murder of WPC Fletcher at Prime Ministers Questions with the recently elected Prime Minister, Rishi Sunak, who has agreed to meet with him to see how this matter may be taken forward.
+On 7 December 2022 he again raised the subject of the murder of WPC Fletcher at Prime Ministers Questions with the recently elected Prime Minister, Rishi Sunak, who has agreed to meet with him to see how this matter may be taken forward.

+At the 2024 general election, Dorans lost his seat to the Labour candidate Elaine Stewart.

+He has been selected to be a candidate in the 2026 Scottish Parliament election.

 Personal life

-In 1979, he married Maureen Beeson; the couple have a son.
+In 1979, he married Maureen Beeson; the couple have a son and two grandsons.
 He lists his recreations as trekking and "undertaking challenging events to raise funds for charitable causes".